fazo96/ipfs-boards/webapp/landing.md

 #### Distributed

-__Every user is responsible for his own content__, Profile and Boards, but your computer helps your friends and favourite creators (and only them) by sending their content to people that want to see it. __Only the original creator has control over his data__.
+__Every user is responsible for his own content__, Profile and Boards, but your computer helps your friends and favorite creators (and only them) by sending their content to people that want to see it. __Only the original creator has control over his data__.